NINE MILES DOWN

 Once events start to kick in, Nine Miles Down reveals a plot that comes with a head-scratchingly left field corniness.
 When Adrian Paul starts exploring the deserted base and we gets hints in video clips and books left open that he is dealing with something demonic, I had the immediate sinking feeling that we were in for a ground-based version of Event Horizon (1997) a film about a spaceship that returned after having physically passed through Hell.
 (Perhaps even closer than this was Sometimes They Come Back ...
 For More (1998), another clearly Thing-influenced film featuring a team investigating satanic forces loose in a polar base).
 This is confirmed not long after as Adrian Paul starts hearing the voices of damned souls in the sounds coming up from the pit and then thinks that survivor Kate Naura might be in league with or a manifestation of the Devil.
 These revelations kick in with a clunky laughability the discovery of a physical Hell was an absurdly corny plot device in Event Horizon and is just as much here.

-To the credit of Nine Miles Down, you cannot deny that Anthony Waller creates an exceedingly haunted atmosphere noises and bangings, sudden jumps provided by voices on video recordings, Adrian Paul thinking he sees figures in the sandstorm or hands banging at the window of his Jeep as he tries to sleep.
+To his credit, you cannot deny that Anthony Waller creates an exceedingly haunted atmosphere throughout noises and bangings, sudden jumps provided by voices on video recordings, Adrian Paul thinking he sees figures in the sandstorm or hands banging at the window of his Jeep as he tries to sleep.
 There is one clever scene where Adrian Paul faces his demonic self in a mirror, which is reflected into infinity in the mirror behind, and then raises a gun against his forehead and we see tiny flashes off in the far distance, which as they come closer reveal themselves to be gunshots of each of the reflections shooting themselves.